 Turkish Turban pumpkins are named for their distinctive shape.
 They have a round, bulbous body with a different colored hat on top.
-Traditional Turkish turban pumpkins are typically orange or red in color, while North American turbans can be any combination of colors, including orange, green, white, and even blue!
+Traditional Turkish turban pumpkins are typically orange or red, while North American turbans can be any combination of colors, including orange, green, white, and even blue!

-Turban pumpkins are generally smaller than others, making them perfect for carving into jack-o-lanterns or using them as decorative centerpieces.
+Turban is generally smaller than others, making them the perfect pumpkin for carving into traditional pumpkin jack-o-lanterns or using as decorative centerpieces.
 If you're looking for a delicious and beautiful pumpkin to add to your fall decor, look no further than the Turkish turban.

-Wee-B-Little pumpkins are small baseball-sized pumpkins.
+Wee-B-Little are small baseball-sized pumpkins.
 They are bright orange and have smooth surfaces.
 They are perfect for decorating.
-These Pumpkins grow on a semi-bush plant that is close to the ground.
+These varieties grow on a semi-bush plant that is close to the ground.
 These plants mature in 90 to 97 days.

-Warty Goblin pumpkin is a type of pumpkin that produces pumpkins with lots of warty skin.
-The look on the exterior is similar to blistered skin.
-These are cool-looking pumpkins that will be sure to scare people!
-The pumpkins are round or tall and have an orange hard shell.
+They are round or tall and have an orange hard shell.
 They weigh around 8 to 20 pounds and are bright orange with dark green warts.
 The stem is green and firmly attached, and the plant is resistant to powdery mildew.
-This is a unique pumpkin that people will be interested in at markets and pumpkin patches.

 Rouge Vif d'Etampes pumpkins are beautiful, large fruit that is a gorgeous deep red-orange.
 They are a very old French heirloom and were the most common pumpkin in the Central Market in Paris in the 1880s.
 They are known as Rouge vif d'Etampes in France.

 "Rouge vif" means "vivid red."
 This one can be picked small, like summer squash, and fried.
-It is a good yielder, and the flesh is tasty in pies or baked.
+It is a good yielder, and the flesh is tasty.
 Rouge Vif d'Etampes Pumpkins take 95-105 days to mature (Spring/Summer), and the fruits average 10–15 lb.
 The moderately sweet orange flesh is excellent for pies.